WillemRaes/CloudEdgeFog/docs/source/cloudproviders.rst

 Compute
 ~~~~~~~

--  Azure Compute - Virtual Machine series: Microsoft also offers a wide variety of
-   of cloud computing services :cite:p:`azurecomputingoverview`, which therefore also includes
+-  Azure Compute - Virtual Machine series: Microsoft also offers a wide variety of cloud computing services :cite:p:`azurecomputingoverview`, which therefore also includes
    virtual machines in the cloud.
 Like Amazon, Microsoft offers the
    ability to dynamically scale the number of VMs required
    by means of Azure Virtual Machine Scale Sets.